XERED-AM

 XERED-AM (1110 kHz) is a commercial radio station in Mexico City.
 It is owned by Grupo Radio Centro and it airs a talk radio format including news and sports, known as Radio Red.
 Late nights and weekends, it plays contemporary hits in English.

 XERED-AM is powered at 50,000 watts.
 AM 1110 is a United States clear-channel frequency reserved for Class A stations KFAB Omaha and WBT Charlotte.
-But XERED is far enough away to avoid causing interference to those stations.
-Its transmitter is off Avenida Canal de Garay, south of downtown Mexico City.
+Its transmitter is located in the El Vergel neighborhood in Iztapalapa, Mexico City.